-The project is being evaluated under a joint venture arrangement between the Company and Dominion Diamond Corporation ("Dominion").
-Dominion is the project operator.
-In January 2016, the joint venture approved a program and budget for the period from February 2016 to January 2017.
+The project is being evaluated under a joint venture arrangement between the Company and Dominion.
+Dominion is the joint venture operator.
+In January 2016, the joint venture approved a program and budget for the period from February 2016 to January 2017 (FY2017).
 The program consisted of data compilation work and airborne geophysical surveys.
 As part of this program, a 3,020-line kilometer helicopter-borne magnetic/electromagnetic survey was completed during September 2016.

-The joint venture is currently conducting an approved \$2,821,500 exploration program and a budget for the period from February 2017 through January 2018 (F2018).
-The program was to consist of airborne and ground geophysical surveys and exploration drilling.
-Dominion has notified the Company that 22 ground geophysical survey grids were completed in the spring and fall of 2017 and a 5,567 line km airborne magnetic/electromagnetic geophysical survey was also completed.
-Exploration drilling of selected targets will not occur until the winter or spring of 2018.
+The joint venture subsequently approved a \$2.82M exploration program and budget for the period from February 2017 through January 2018 (FY2018).
+The approved exploration program was to consist of airborne and ground geophysical surveys and exploration drilling.
+Dominion has notified the Company that 22 ground geophysical survey grids were completed in the spring and fall of 2017 and a 5,567-line km airborne magnetic/electromagnetic geophysical survey was also completed.
+Exploration drilling of selected targets was not completed.